 - Must use OEM or OEM like pistons.
-Flat top 4 valve relief pistons are OK.
-Hypereutectic 4 brow pistons are OK.
+Must use flat top pistons with four (4) valve relief pistons only.

 - Stroke 3.48” for GMs and 3.5” for Fords & Mopars – I-beam rod 5.75” GM, Ford & Mopar.

 - TSS Approved OEM GM cylinder head.
-Vortec heads are not allowed except on 602 crate.
+No Vortec heads, unless running a 602 crate.
 No Ford after-market SVO heads.
 No Mopar after-market W-2 heads.
 360 heads only.
 No aftermarket heads allowed, except as noted.